Dhracko/the-lambretta-circle-club/README.md

 ## Testing

+Initially i was using the evelopers tools from Google Chrome to make sure the colors and the code was the correct one, making sure the project look good on mobile devices first and build up from there.

+I also used the tools below:

+* [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) to help to locate the overflow and position of the diferent containers.

+* [W3C Markup Validation Service](https://validator.w3.org/) to check the markup validity of the HTML.

+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to validate CSS file.

+Finally i tested in different browser:
+* Google Chrome Version 81.0.4044.122 (Official Build) (64-bit)
+* Firefox Version 75.0 (64-bit)
+* Microsoft Edge Version 44.18362.449.0
+* Opera Version 68.0.3618.46

 ### Issues and resolutions

 During my first conversation with my mentor he pointed out about the README.md updates.
 Wireframes placed in the github, divided wireframes for each individual feature.
 Also the version library of the techonoly used.